-Everett Community College does not discriminate on the basis of race, religion, creed, color, national origin, age, sex, sexual orientation, marital status, the presence of any physical, sensory or mental disability, genetic information or status as a disabled or Vietnam era veteran in its program and activities, or employment.
+Everett Community College does not discriminate on the basis of race, color, religious belief, sex, marital status, sexual orientation, gender identity or expression, national or ethnic origin, disability, genetic information, veteran status, or age in its programs and activities or employment.

 - The Vice President of Administrative Services has been designated to handle Title IX grievances/ complaints and can be reached at 2000 Tower Street, Everett, WA 98201 or by phone at (425) 388-9232.

 Everett Community College as a place of work and study for staff, faculty and students is to be maintained free of sexual harassment and all forms of sexual intimidation and exploitation.
 All staff, faculty and students should be aware both that the College is concerned and prepared to take action to prevent and correct such behavior, and that individuals who engage in such behavior are subject to discipline.

 Sexual harassment is a form of discriminatory misconduct and is illegal.
 It will not be tolerated at this institution.

 The determination of what constitutes sexual harassment will vary with the particular circumstances, but it may be described generally as repeated and unwanted/uninvited sexual behavior, such as physical contact and verbal comments or suggestions, which adversely affects the working or learning environment.

 Examples of behaviors that may constitute sexual harassment may include, but are not limited to, the following: